2019 New Jersey elections

 A general election was held in the U.S. state of New Jersey on November 5, 2019.
 Primary elections were held on June 4.
 The only state positions that were up in this election cycle were all 80 seats in the New Jersey General Assembly and one Senate special election in the 1st Legislative District.
 In addition to the State Legislative elections, numerous county offices and freeholders in addition to municipal offices were up for election.
-There were no statewide questions on the ballot in 2019, though some counties and municipalities may have had a local question asked.
+There was one statewide question on the ballot in 2019, and some counties and municipalities may have had a local question asked.
 Non-partisan local elections, some school board elections, and some fire district elections also happened in 2019.

+State legislature

-State Senate
+State Senate special elections

 One special election was held in the 1st Legislative District to complete the unexpired term of Jeff Van Drew.
 Van Drew resigned on January 2, 2019, following his election to Congress.
 On January 7, Democratic committee members in Atlantic, Cape May, and Cumberland counties selected Assemblyman Bob Andrzejczak as the appointed replacement, and he was sworn in on January 15.
 Andrzejczak was later defeated in the special election in November by Republican Mike Testa.

 An additional vacancy in the State Senate was created by the September 2019 death of Anthony Bucco.

 The deadline for a 2019 special election having passed, a special election will be held in 2020 pending which his son Tony Bucco was appointed by a party convention to hold the seat on an interim basis.